Blood and Sand (1941 film): Reception

 The film was a big hit and earned a profit of $662,500.

 Variety praised the picture, adding: "Especially effective are the bullfight arena sequences...Power delivers a persuasive performance as Ibanez's hero while Darnell is pretty and naive as the young wife.
 Hayworth is excellent as the vamp and catches major attention on a par with Nazimova, who gives a corking performance as Power's mother."

 On the other hand, The New York Times' review (signed T.S.) was very negative: "For there is too little drama, too little blood and sand, in it.
 Instead the story constantly bogs down in the most atrocious romantic cliches...
 (There are) glimpses of a stunning romantic melodrama with somber overtones.
 But most of the essential cruelty of the theme is lost in pretty colors and rhetorical speeches...The better performances come in the lesser roles—Laird Cregar as an effeminate aficionado, J. Carrol Naish as a broken matador, John Carradine as a grumbling member of the quadrilla.
-For one enthralling moment Vicente Gomez, the musician, appears on the screen.
-If the film had only caught the barbaric pulse of Gomez's incomparable fingers at the guitar, there would be good cause for cheers.
+For one enthralling moment Vicente Gómez, the musician, appears on the screen.
+If the film had only caught the barbaric pulse of Gómez's incomparable fingers at the guitar, there would be good cause for cheers.
 Instead it has been content for the most part to posture beautifully...".

+Retrospective appraisal

 Leonard Maltin gives the film three out of four stars, describing it as a "Pastel remake of Valentino's silent film about naive bullfighter who ignores true love (Darnell) for temptress (Hayworth).
 Slow-paced romance uplifted by Nazimova's knowing performance as Power's mother; beautiful color production earned cinematographers Ernest Palmer and Ray Rennahan Oscars."

+On the influence of Spanish painters

+After completing his musical High, Wide and Handsome (1937), Mamoulian traveled to Europe to view its art and architecture.
+While in Paris, he saw an El Greco exhibit which would inform his chapel sequence in Blood and Sand.

+Malmoulian, an amateur painter, reported in a June 1941 interview with American Cinematographer that his sequences in Blood and Sand had been explicitly styled after the Spanish masters, among them Murillo, Goya, Velazquez, and El Greco.